Tlaxcala: Political geography

-The state of Tlaxcala is located slightly east of center of Mexico between 97°37′07″ and 98°42′51″W and 19°05′43″ and 19°44′07″N. It is bordered by the states of Hidalgo, Puebla and Mexico State.
+The state of Tlaxcala is located slightly east of center of Mexico between 97°37′07″ and 98°42′51″W and 19°05′43″ and 19°44′07″N. It is bordered by the states of Hidalgo, Puebla and Mexico.
 It is the smallest state in terms of territory with only about 4061 km2, representing about 0.2% of the entire country.
 The state is divided into 60 municipalities, the largest of which are Tlaxcala, Apizaco, Huamantla, Zacatelco, Calpulalpan, Chiautempan and Tlaxco.

 The political heart of the state is its capital, Tlaxcala, even though it is not the state's largest city.
 Tlaxcala lies at the foot of the northwestern slope of La Malinche volcano in the Sierra Madre Oriental.
 It is one of the oldest cities in Mexico, founded as an organized civilization before the 15th century.
 The Spanish political entity was founded by Hernán Cortés between 1520 and 1525 and given the Spanish name of New City of Our Lady of the Assumption.
 Its economy is still based on the traditional enterprises of agriculture, textiles, and the commerce of products of native peoples such as the Otomí, especially on market days.
 Other important cities include Santa Ana Chiautempan, the most populous city in the state, Apizaco, noted for its textile production and Huamantla, a farming and cattle town.

 Natural geography and climate

 Tlaxcala is a land-locked state situated on the Trans-Mexican Volcanic Belt.
 The average altitude for the state is 2,230 meters above sea level, making it a bit higher than the Valley of Mexico just to the southwest.
 The western part of the state lies on the central plateau of Mexico while the east is dominated by the Sierra Madre Oriental, home of the 4,461 meter La Malinche volcano.
 Most of the state is rugged terrain dominated by ridges and deep valleys, along with protruding igneous rock formations.
 This ruggedness, along with large-scale weather phenomena such as the Intertropical Convergence Zone, gives the state a complex climate.
 Overall rain patterns for the state are about 400 mm in the summer rainy season and 30 mm in the winter.
 Locally, however, this varies dramatically between the drier plateaus and valleys and the wetter mountains.
 Variations in altitude produce sub-climates between semi-tropical to temperate, with frosts likely in the higher elevations during the winter.
-Temperate forests of pine, fir (Abies religiosa), evergreen oak (Quercus ilex) and junipers (Juniperus communis) dominate the mountain highlands while the flatlands, with their drier climate, are characterized by agaves and prickly pear cactus (Opuntia).
+Temperate fir (Abies religiosa), juniper (Juniperus deppeana), and pine-oak forests dominate the mountain highlands, while the flatlands, with their drier climate, are characterized by agaves and prickly pear cactus (Opuntia).

 The state has no major lakes or large rivers.
 The principal water sources are the Atoyac-Zahuapan basin and the reservoir of the Atlangatepec dam.